What is Portfolio Variance?

 Correlation, ρA,B = 0.85

-Below is data for calculation of portfolio variance of two stocks.
+Below is data for the calculation of the portfolio variance of two stocks.

 Weightage of Stock A, wA = $60,000 / ($60,000 + $90,000) * 100%

 Weightage of Stock A = 40% or 0.40